 The program underwent a fundamental reform in the fall semester of 2026.
 For information on the content under the old curriculum, please click here.

-The module addresses the global dimensions of modernity and places a special focus on the interplay between integration and difference.
-It covers central theories of modernity and modernization, as well as critiques of these theories and current developments.
-It covers both historical and contemporary processes of social (de)differentiation, different paths of modernization in Western and non-Western contexts, as well as the significance of culture, gender, class, and ethnicity for the structuring of global inequalities.
-Students engage with theoretical approaches and empirical case studies to understand global transformation processes.
-The aim is to shed light on the global diversity of manifestations of modernity and to critically reflect on how modernity and difference are interwoven.
-Global power relations and their influence on knowledge production and collective identities are also discussed.
-The module promotes the ability to assess complex and social dynamics analytically and evaluate them normatively.
+This module examines the global dimensions of modernity, with a particular focus on the interplay between integration and difference.
+It introduces students to key theories of modernity and modernization, as well as their critiques and recent developments.
+The module addresses both historical and contemporary processes of social differentiation and de-differentiation, different paths of modernization in Western and non-Western contexts, and the significance of culture, gender, class, and ethnicity for the structuring of global inequalities.
+Students engage with theoretical approaches and empirical case studies in order to understand global transformation processes.
+The aim is to highlight the global diversity of manifestations of modernity and to critically reflect on how modernity and difference are intertwined.
+The module also discusses global power relations and their influence on knowledge production and collective identities.
+It fosters students’ ability to analytically assess complex social dynamics and evaluate them from a normative perspective.

 Further information on the structure of the program and all modules can be found in the degree program guidelines.